-Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her seventh season with the Nashville Aquatic Club as Age Group Coordinator.
+Sarah, 2015 Southeastern Swimming Coach of the Year, is entering her eighth season with the Nashville Aquatic Club in a new role as SwimFit & PreComp Coordinator.
 Sarah swam for the Nashville Aquatic Club for 11 seasons, and during that time was a member of the National Junior Team and a 2008 Olympic Trials Qualifier.
 Sarah grew up in Franklin, and was a high school All-American and team captain at Franklin High School.

 After graduation, Sarah attended the University of Florida where she swam for coach Gregg Troy.
 While at Florida, Sarah was a 3-time member of the SEC Academic Honor Roll, an NCAA All-American, and a member of the 2009 SEC Championship, and 2010 NCAA Championship team.
 Sarah graduated with a degree in advertising.